Introduction

 - Clear the area of furniture and cover the floor with drop cloths or cardboard to protect it from debris.

-- Ensure you have all necessary tools within reach to avoid interruptions during the process.
+- Ensure all necessary tools are within reach to avoid interruptions during the process.

 - Score the Caulk:

-- Use a sharp utility knife to score along the top edge of the baseboard where it meets the wall.
-This helps break the seal and prevents the paint from peeling off.
+- Utilize a sharp utility knife to score along the top edge of the baseboard where it meets the wall.
+This action helps break the seal and prevents paint from peeling.

 - Apply steady pressure to avoid cutting too deeply into the wall or baseboard.